zhaoyl18/zhaoyl18.github.io/_pages/about.md

 I am Yulai, a second-year Ph.D. student at Princeton working on machine learning.
 <!-- For more details about my academic background, please visit my [[departmental page]](https://ece.princeton.edu/people/yulai-zhao).   -->

 My research primarily explores the theories and practical applications of modern machine learning.
-I am particularly fascinated by the vast possibilities that data-driven approaches can unlock in various fields.
+I am particularly interested in the vast possibilities that data-driven approaches can unlock in scientific fields.

 ## Experiences